Mary Fletcher (preacher)

 Mary Bosanquet Fletcher (/ˈboʊzənˌkɛt/; 12 September 1739 – 8 December 1815) was an English preacher credited with persuading John Wesley, a founder of Methodism, to allow women to preach in public.
 She was born into an affluent family, but after converting to Methodism, rejected its luxurious life.
 She was involved in charity work throughout her life, operating a school and orphanage until her marriage to John Fletcher.
 She and a friend, Sarah Crosby, began preaching and leading meetings at her orphanage and became the most popular female preachers of their time.
 Fletcher was known as a "Mother in Israel", a Methodist term of honour, for her work in spreading the denomination across England.

 Early life

-Mary Bosanquet was born to Samuel Bosanquet and his wife Mary Dunster in September 1739 in Leytonstone, Essex.
+Mary Bosanquet was born to Samuel Bosanquet and his wife Mary Dunster in September 1739 at Forest House, Leytonstone, Essex.
 At birth, it appeared that her tongue was fused to the inside of her mouth, and she almost died after it was separated.

 Fletcher's family were Anglicans of Huguenot descent.
 Her father was lord of the manor in Leytonstone, as well as one of the chief merchants in London.
 Fletcher had an older sister and two younger brothers.
-Her brother Samuel became a director of the Bank of England.
-Fletcher grew up quite wealthy, wearing fine clothing and holidaying in Bath and Scarborough.
+Her brother Samuel became governor of the Bank of England and her sister married their cousin, Peter Gaussen.
+Fletcher grew up in a wealthy household, wearing fine clothing and holidaying in Bath and Scarborough.